NevilleDavids/serpinski_triangle/README.md

 # serpinski_triangle
-This is a C# implementation of a serpinski triangle
+This is a C# implementation of a sierpinski triangle